evelyn-gius/evelyn-gius.github.io/content/en/research.md

 ### Current research projects

 I am currently leading the following third-party funded research projects (for more information on the projects, see the corresponding page of the [fortext lab](https://fortext.org/en/projekte/)):
-- „Das forTEXT-Portal – Routinen, Ressourcen und Tools für die Digital Humanities Lehre“ - a portal about routines, resources and tools for Digital Humanities Teaching, funded by <em>Stiftung Innovation in der Hochschullehre</em>
+– „CATMA moves FORWARD (Foundational Overhaul for Research Workflows for Annotations by Requirements-based Design)“, funded by DFG
 - „Unitizing PLot to advance Analysis of Narrative Structure (PLANS)”, funded by DFG-Schwerpunktprogramm 2207 (with Chris Biemann)

 ### Completed research projects

+- „Das forTEXT-Portal – Routinen, Ressourcen und Tools für die Digital Humanities Lehre“ - a portal about routines, resources and tools for Digital Humanities Teaching, funded by <em>Stiftung Innovation in der Hochschullehre</em>
 - „Prinzipiengestützte Kategorienentwicklung für die Digital Humanities.
 Ein Proof of Concept“ (KatKit) - Principle-based Category Development for DH, funded by <em>Hessisches Ministerium für Wissenschaft und Kunst</em>
 - „Evaluating Events in Narrative Theory (EvENT)”, funded by DFG-Schwerpunktprogramm 2207 (with Chris Biemann)
 - "forTEXT - Research Environment for Collaborative Text Indexing", funded by the DFG program "Scientific Library Services and Information Systems"